-Curated by Julia Pavone, Soderberg Unfurled is a special museum-wide exhibition reuniting artworks by a local legend from more than 30 private collections and arts institutions.
-Best known for his maritime etchings set in and around Fishers Island Sound and Money Point on Mason’s Island, Ygnve Edward Soderberg (1896-1972) was also a celebrated illustrator, watercolor and pastel artist, sailor, and teacher.
+Curated by Julia Pavone, Soderberg Unfurled! is a special museum-wide exhibition reuniting artworks by a local legend from more than 30 private collections and arts institutions.
+Best known for his maritime etchings set in and around Fisher’s Island Sound and Money Point on Mason’s Island, Yngve Edward Soderberg (1896-1972) was also a celebrated illustrator, watercolor and pastel artist, sailor, and teacher.

-Also on display will be selections of Soderberg’s friends, colleagues, and contemporaries pulled from MMoA’s permanent collection, including works by Herbert Stoops and Garrett Price.
-Selections from Soderberg Unfurled will remain on display in MMoA’s Liebig gallery through August 17, 2019.
+Selections from Soderberg Unfurled! will remain on display in MMoA’s Liebig gallery through August 17, 2019.

 Y. E. Soderberg, Nefertiti.
 Etching.
 MMoA Permanent Collection.

-During the Depression, Soderberg produced enormous amounts of work for the WPA: morale posters for the workers at Electric Boat in Connecticut, a mural in the Morris, Pennsylvania Post Office, and a painting of a small gaff-rigged sloop named Victura in Hyannisport, Massacusetts, skippered by a young John F. Kennedy.
+During the Depression, Soderberg produced enormous amounts of work for the WPA: morale posters for the workers at Electric Boat in Connecticut, a mural in the Morris, Pennsylvania, Post Office, and a painting of a small gaff-rigged sloop named Victura in Hyannisport, Massachusetts, skippered by a young John F. Kennedy.

 Soderberg had a long and distinguished career that included two artist residencies aboard tall ships: the Danmark, during which he painted the award-winning watercolor Life Boat; and New London’s Eagle, which resulted in an enormous three-paneled mural of the ship under sail at the U.S. Coast Guard Academy.
 In 1950 he began a seventeen-year career as a teacher at the New London High School.
 He served as President of the Mystic Art Association—now the Mystic Museum of Art—from 1951-1952.